How Courses Count

 Yes.
 Freshmen are required to meet all components of University Studies, even if they bring in transfer, AP, or IP credit.
 Contact the Office of the Registrar if you have questions.

 UNCW's curricular procedures hold that the University Studies Advisory Committee and Faculty Senate approve all course proposals prior to allowing any course to fulfill University Studies requirements.
-In exceptional circumstances, instructrors and department chairs should contact Dean Carol Pilgrim for non-competency components or the Associate Vice Chancellor and the Dean of Undergraduate Studies if it is a competency component.
+In exceptional circumstances, instructors and department chairs should contact the Associate Dean of the school/college offering the course for non-competency components or the Associate Vice Chancellor and the Dean of Undergraduate Studies if it is a competency component.

 The Degree Audit has been encoded to pick up the high school language a student studied.
 It will report the language and give the correct requirements to follow.
 The student can continue to study the same high school language and fulfill the University Studies requirement by completing through the 201-level.
 Students can also choose to study a new foreign language, as long as it is different from the high school language, and fulfill the University Studies requirement by completing through the 102-level.
 Learn more about the Foreign Language requirement.

-The student should contact Dr. Raymond Burt, Chair of the Foreign Languages and Literatures Department, at (910) 962-7684 or email@example.com to inquire about the possibility of a waiver.
+The student should contact Dr. Michelle Scatton-Tessier, Chair of the Foreign Languages and Literatures Department, at email@example.com, to inquire about the possibility of a waiver.

 - (Quantitative Reasoning) An additional course beyond the mathematics or statistics courses used for the Mathematics and Statistics requirement or a quantitative methods course from any discipline that acquaints a student with how quantitative reasoning is applied.
 In order to be listed here, at least half of the course content of a quantitative methods course must involve some of the following: modeling and problem solving using quantitative methods, data collection, representation, and interpretation, mathematical or statistical analysis and numerical reasoning.

-- (Logic) An introductory logic, symbolic logic, or critical thinking course that will improve student ability to reason critically by analyzing, evaluating, and extending argument.
+- (Logic) An introductory logic, symbolic logic, or critical thinking course that will improve the student's ability to reason critically by analyzing, evaluating, and extending argument.

 The degree audit shows this requirement as follows: